OlleMattsson/yijing/src/static/iching.md

 -------------------

 above TUI THE JOYOUS, LAKE
-below CHêN THE AROUSING, THUNDER
+below CHÃªN THE AROUSING, THUNDER

-The trigram Tui, the Joyous, whose attribute is gladness, is above;
-Chên, the Arousing, which has the attribute of movement, is below.
+The trigram Tui, the Joyous, whose attribute is gladness, is above; ChÃªn, the Arousing, which has the attribute of movement, is below.
 Joy in movement induces following.
 The Joyous is the youngest daughter, while the Arousing is the eldest son.
 An older man defers to a young girl and shows her consideration.
 By this he moves her to follow him.

 THE JUDGMENT